asabya/FaVeDemo/README.md

 Rename `example.env` to `.env` and edit the variables appropriately.
 ```
 MODEL_TYPE: supports LlamaCpp or GPT4All
-PERSIST_DIRECTORY: is the folder you want your vectorstore in
 LLAMA_EMBEDDINGS_MODEL: (absolute) Path to your LlamaCpp supported embeddings model
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for both embeddings and LLM models